-I Introduction: Standard Feminist Critiques
+I. Introduction: Standard Feminist Critiques

 Both Marxism and Feminism are emancipatory theoretical traditions.
-Both identify and seek to understand specific forms of oppression in the existing world -- gender oppression, particularly of women, in the case of feminism; class oppression, particularly of workers, in the case of Marxism.
+Both identify and seek to understand specific forms of oppression in the existing world - gender oppression, particularly of women, in the case of feminism; class oppression, particularly of workers, in the case of Marxism.
 Both theoretical traditions explore the consequences of the oppression on which they focus for other social phenomena, and both seek to understand the conditions which contribute to the reproduction of the oppression in question.
 Both believe that these forms of oppression should be and can be eliminated.
 Both see the active struggle of the oppressed groups at the core of their respective theories as an essential part of the process through which such oppression is transformed: the struggles of women are central to the transformation of gender oppression, the struggles of workers are central to the transformation of class oppression.
 And intellectuals working within both traditions believe that the central reason for bothering to do social theory and research is to contribute in some way to the realization of their respective emancipatory projects.

 Given these parallel moral and intellectual commitments, one might have thought that Marxists and feminists would work closely in tandem, mutually seeking to understand the complex ways in which class and gender interact.
 With some notable exceptions, this has not happened.
-Indeed, far from trying to forge a close articulation of Marxist analyses of class and feminist analyses of gender, in many ways the most sustained challenge to class analysis as a central axis of critical social theory in recent years has come from feminists.
+Indeed, far from trying to forge a close articulation of Marxist analyses of class and feminist analyses of gender, in many ways the most sustained challenge to class analysis as a central axis of critical social theory has come from feminists.
+This was especially intense in the late 1970s and 1980s, but many feminists continue to be quite hostile to Marxist-anchored emancipatory theory.

 The characteristic form of this challenge involves the accusation that Marxist class analysis is guilty of one or more of the following sins:

 - 1. The concept of class in Marxism is gender-blind, whereas class relations are inherently gendered. - 2.
 Marxist class analysis tends to "reduce" gender to class.
 That is, gender oppression is treated as if it can be fully explained by class oppression. - 3.
-Marxist class analysis treats gender inequality and gender oppression as "epiphenomenal" -- that is, as effects which are not themselves causally important for anything else.
-They are treated as a "surface phenomena", symptoms of something else, but not important in their own right.
+Marxist class analysis treats gender inequality and gender oppression as less important than class inequality.